 Top tip: This will need to be checked regularly, especially before embarking on a long journey.

-Your tyres should not have any cuts or bulges and must be at the legal 1.6mm tread depth.
+Your tyres should not have any cuts or bulges and it’s recommended they should each have a minimum tread depth of between 3-6mm.
 Tell your examiner that the recommended tyre pressure can be found in your manufacturer’s guide and a certified pressure gauge should be used at all times.
-For full details on tyre safety, have a look at our article here.
+Be sure to check out our article on everything else you need to know about tyre safety.

 With Aviva car insurance, breakdown rescue cover comes as standard in your policy so we’ve got your back 24/7 should it happen to you.
 Plus, we offer a 21% discount simply for buying online.
 Get a quote today.1

 We encourage our customers, where possible, to make use of our online options to access any help you need.
 If you have a query you can reach us via our contact forms.
 MyAviva is an online self-service portal available to all our home and car insurance customers.